model-checking/cbmc-training/docs/src/management/Write-a-good-proof.md

    1. Can be reused by multiple proofs
 1. A set of **`_allocate()` and `ensure()` functions**,  one for each **datatype** used in the proof
    1. Due to limitations of the CBMC tools, not all properties about a datatype can be declared declaratively.
-   In particular, allocation of memory must be done impartively.
+   In particular, allocation of memory must be done imperatively.
    These functions handle allocation of the data-structure, and any recursive substructures.
    1. Can be put in a library and reused by multiple proofs.
 1. A **library of helper functions** which: